Pour Me Water: Critical reception

 Fatiat Saliu of Afrocritik praised Kizz Daniel's ability to create impactful intros, noting that "Pour Me Water" continues the trend seen in tracks like "New King" from New Era, "Gods" from No Bad Songz, and "Jaho" from King of Love.
 She highlighted the song's mid-tempo groove and its exploration of unequal love in relationships.
 Kizz Daniel sings about the pain of not receiving the same love and care he offers, promising to move on and warning his partner not to retaliate when he does.
 Saliu described the track as a heartfelt reflection on the desire for a relationship where "neither of them is hurting."

 Music video

 The music video for "Pour Me Water" was directed by The Alien and shot in Lagos.
-It tells an unexpected story of broken relationships and the struggle to move on.
-Kizz Daniel delivers a captivating performance in sharp, clear frames that highlight his compelling presence.
-The visuals celebrate the artistry of the song, combining its intricate musical arrangements with the flawless texture of Kizz Daniel’s vocals.